soniakhilesh/al-folio/_pages/about.md

 nav_order: 1
 ---

-Akhilesh is a Ph.D student at University of Wisconsin Madison in the department of Industrial and Systems Engineering.
+Akhilesh is a Ph.D student at University of Wisconsin-Madison in the department of Industrial and Systems Engineering.
 His reserach interests include developing methods to solve large-scale optimization problem arising in supply chain, scheduling, and machine learning applications.

 ## Education